dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 {: style="text-align: center"}

 **fig. 3**
-We discretize an image cross section (i.e. plane) into a two-dimensional grid and collect the points to define a dataset of images.
+We discretize an image cross section into a two-dimensional grid and collect the points to define a dataset of images.
-The black arrows indicate orthogonal (i.e. perpendicular) vectors that can be used to define the plane.
+The black arrows are perpendicular (i.e. orthogonal) vectors that define the plane.
-All images in the plane can be described as a linear combination of the two orthogonal image vectors indicated in black.
 The origin for all of the planes we consider here will be a zero-contrast image, in other words a uniform gray image.
 {: style="text-align: center"}